Ava Dobson: 2025

 Dobson returned to the championship for the full 2025 season, switching teams to Arden Motorsport alongside Leon Wilson.
 She took her first top-ten finish of the season in race two at Donington Park, finishing tenth, and improved her best finishing position to eighth in race one at Oulton Park.
-In the final round, Dobson claimed her maiden podium, finishing in third place, and she also won the Top Female Driver prize.
+In the final round, Dobson claimed her maiden podium, finishing in third place, and she also won the Top Female Driver prize ahead of Megan Bruce.

 F1 Academy

+2025

 On April 29, 2025, it was announced that Dobson would be the wildcard driver for the Miami round of the 2025 F1 Academy season.
 She would compete for Hitech TGR with Morgan Stanley as the car's sponsor.
 She started race one from the back of the grid, having been given a three-place penalty for colliding with Lia Block in free practice two.
 However, she avoided incidents in the race to finish thirteenth, the season-best result for a wildcard driver.
 Race two was cancelled due to adverse weather conditions.
-It was rescheduled to take place in Montreal, and Dobson was unable to return, as participating in more than one round counts towards the two-season entry limit.
+It was rescheduled to take place in Montreal, but Dobson was unable to return, as participating in more than one round counts towards the two-season entry limit.